Home

 The Match Meter

 The "Match Meter" was invented by Nigel Williams, G3GFC in about 1980.
-It is a three-function RF bridge, giving null indications of resistance, conductance and phase error, which can be inserted into the line between a radio transmitter and an antenna matching network (ATU).
-The device is intended to provide a means by which HF amateur radio operators can use an impedance matching strategy which was first outlined in a paper by Underhill and Lewis in 1973 [1].
-The method involves assigning the impedance to be matched to a region of the impedance plane or 'Z-plane', and thereby determining the necessary ATU adjustments.
-The method is vastly superior to the usual SWR-monitoring approach because it indicates the order in which ATU adjustments should be made, and the direction in which the impedance matching elements should be adjusted.
-Adjustments made according to this scheme are also naturally optimal in terns of efficiency; 'false' solutions which couple an unnecessarily large proportion of the transmitter output power into the matching network losses being precluded.
+It is a three-function RF bridge, giving null indications of resistance, conductance and phase error, which can be inserted into the line between a radio transmitter and an antenna matching network (AMU or ATU).
+The device is intended to provide a means by which HF amateur radio operators can use an impedance matching strategy that was first outlined in a paper by Underhill and Lewis in 1973 [43].
+The method involves assigning the impedance to be matched to a region of the impedance plane or 'Z-plane', and thereby determining the necessary AMU adjustments.
+The method is vastly superior to the usual SWR-monitoring approach because it indicates the order in which AMU adjustments should be made, and the direction in which the impedance matching elements should be adjusted.
+Adjustments made according to this scheme are also naturally optimal in terns of efficiency; 'false' solutions (which couple an unnecessarily large proportion of the transmitter output power into the matching network losses) being precluded.

 The M50 Match Meter:

-The M50 is a "little black box" which can be inserted in the line between the transmitter and the ATU and used to determine the Z-plane region in which the impedance to be matched lies.
-If you already know roughly where to set the ATU controls for a particular frequency of operation, using the M50 will probably be slower than your normal procedure; but the M50 will give real information about the antenna system and will quickly identify any bad settings which you may previously have adopted.
-The real usefulness of the M50 therefore, is in creating the reference table of ATU settings which ought to be produced every time a multi-frequency antenna system is installed or modified.
+The M50 is a "little black box" that can be inserted in the line between the transmitter and the AMU and used to determine the Z-plane region in which the impedance to be matched lies.
+If you already know roughly where to set the AMU controls for a particular frequency of operation, using the M50 will probably be slower than your normal procedure; but the M50 will give additional information about the antenna system and will quickly identify any bad settings that you might previously have adopted.
+The real usefulness of the M50 therefore, is in creating the reference table of AMU settings that ought to be produced every time a multi-frequency antenna system is installed or modified.
 This can be a very time-consuming job, and the M50 will provide an unambiguous set of solutions.
-The M50 will also tell you whether you should use a step-down or step-up balun or unun; and it will give subtle hints regarding the losses which may be occurring in any ATU inductors..
+The M50 will also tell you whether you should use a step-down or step-up balun or unun; and it will give subtle hints regarding the losses that may be occurring in any AMU inductors..

 The main control of the M50 is the Function Switch, which is used to select which of the three possible measurements is to be made.